 Xerox currently owns all of the outstanding shares of Conduent common stock.
 Accordingly, no trading market for Conduent common stock currently exists.
 We expect, however, that a limited trading market for Conduent common stock, commonly known as a "when-issued" trading market, will develop as early as two trading days prior to the record date for the distribution, and we expect "regular-way" trading of Conduent common stock will begin on the first trading day after the distribution date.
-We intend to list Conduent common stock on the New York Stock Exchange under the symbol "CNDT."
+We intend to list Conduent common stock on under the symbol "."